FedericoSerini/FedericoSerini/README.md

-## Hello world !
+## Hello world!

 My name is Federico and I live in Rome, Italy.
-Graduated as Informatics Industrial Engineer.
+Graduated as an Informatics Industrial Engineer.
-Even if I did not attend a bachelor in Computer Science I closed the gap by my own.
+Even if I did not attend a bachelor's in Computer Science I closed the gap by my own.
 Working in the IT industry since 2016.
 I read tons of books about methodology and software architecture.
-In fact, my focus is all about methodology at the expense of technology
+My focus is all about methodology at the expense of technology

 My favorite book is:
 `Design Patterns: Elements of Reusable Object-Oriented Software`

-Feel free to reach me out on e-mail or LinkedIn
+Feel free to reach me by e-mail or LinkedIn

 [![Linkedin Badge](https://img.shields.io/badge/-Federico%20Serini-0077B5?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/federico-serini-0a5013122/)](https://www.linkedin.com/in/federico-serini-0a5013122/)
 [![Outlook Badge](https://img.shields.io/badge/-fede.serini95@live.it-0078D4?style=flat&logo=microsoft-outlook&logoColor=white&link=mailto:fede.serini95@live.it)](mailto:fede.serini95@live.it)